A Message from the Head of School

 Brazos Christian School is a nondenominational Pre-K through 12th grade school focused on providing a college preparatory curriculum with classical elements and a biblical worldview, assisting parents in developing the whole child with a passion for Jesus Christ, a joy for learning, and a lifelong quest for truth, wisdom, and virtue.

-We welcome you to visit Brazos Christian School to learn more about our “family of families.”
+If you are interested in BCS for your family, please make an appointment and come see if what I have said is not true.
+You will be met by some of the best people in the city.
+We are ready to meet you and welcome you to our campus.
 Tours can be scheduled and additional information obtained by calling our office at 979-823-1000, or by contacting our Director of Admissions, Jori Kennedy.

 These are the essential beliefs and teaching positions to which BCS adheres.